gbdk-2020/gbdk-2020/docs/pages/06_toolchain.md

   - Each tile can only have colors from one of these palettes per tile.
   - The maximum number of colors is 32.

+For indexed color images, sometimes RGB paint programs mix up indexed colors in tiles if the same color exists in multiple palettes.
+  - `-repair_indexed_pal` can be used to fix this problem, though tiles must still follow the rule of using only one palette per tile.

 Using this image a tileset will be created
   - Duplicated tiles will be removed.
   - Tiles will be matched without mirror, using vertical mirror, horizontal mirror or both (use `-noflip` to turn off matching mirrored tiles).